 After five days of the sit-in, chaos broke out on April 7.
 Thousands of farmers, joined by loyal employees, stormed the factory and assaulted the strikers with fists, shoes, clubs, improvised weapons and even ice picks.
 As The New York Times put it, it was a spontaneous action organized by angry farmers who administered “the indignity, not to say the physical pain, of an old-fashioned walloping” before quickly leaving the scene to tend to their fields and cows.

-The reality, though, was very different: The Hershey Corporation itself had orchestrated the riot, bringing in strikebreakers from Pennsylvania and forcing locals, including farmers who relied on their business with Hershey, to participate.
+By some accounts, the reality was quite different.
+According to oral history interviews housed in the Hershey Corporation archives, some strike participants believe that Hershey itself had orchestrated the riot, bringing in strikebreakers from Pennsylvania and forcing locals, including dairy farmers who relied on their business with Hershey, to participate.
 “It’s a bit of the Hershey company’s mythology that these were all independent farmers,” says Weir.
-And it worked—the violent mob ended the strike.
+No matter who was behind the plan, it worked—the violent mob ended the strike.

 “Hershey workers abandoned hope of ever bringing a free and unintimidated union to the chocolate town,” writes the plant’s current union.
 But after legal battles, they finally did unionize as the Hershey Chocolate Workers’ Local and negotiated better wages and benefits.